 To generate and analyze similar networks, we rely on the Barabási-Albert model [3], which is able to generate scalefree networks based on preferential attachment.
 Starting with a small number of nodes, at each step, it adds a new node with m edges (m is a parameter for the model) linked to nodes which are already part of the system.
-The probability p_i that a new node will be connected to an existing node idepends on its degree k_i , so that $p_i = k_i/(\sum_j k_j)$ leading to the name preferential attachment.
-However, since this model generates networks with a low average cluster coefficient, we use the modified version from Holme and Kim [24], that adds a triad formation step to the model: after a node j connects to node i, it also connects to one of its neighbor, thus resulting in a triad formation.
+The probability p_i that a new node will be connected to an existing node i depends on its degree k_i , so that $p_i = k_i / (\sum_j k_j)$ leading to the name preferential attachment.
 The results of this model, using 15k nodes, connecting each node to m = 5 other nodes and averaged over 5 runs, are shown in Table I, and it can be observed that it represents a good approximation for the real scenario.